CrociDB/blog/content/post/lisp-adventures/one-two-three-infinity/index.md

 date: 2023-03-29T08:58:51+02:00
 tags:
  - lisp
+ - lisp-adventures
  - racket
- - functional programming
+ - functional-programming
  - investigation
 ---

 Imagine you want to count the sum of the numbers from **1** to **1,000,000,000** (one billion).
-If you come from an imperative programming background, you might be already thinking on a loop and what type integer to hold that value.
+If you come from an imperative programming background, you might be already thinking on a loop and what number type to hold that value.
 You might come up with something [similar to this](https://godbolt.org/z/Gos5Tvenn) if you're writing C:

 ```c
 uint64_t sum = 0;